mpevnev/parsed/README.md

 `noConsume` method of the Parser class, which makes a new parser that doesn't consume the input it parses.

+# Suspending building of the value

+Sometimes it may be desirable to use a parser without associated build-up of the value.
+To convert a building parser into a non-building one `noBuild` method may be used.
+It returns a new, non-building parser that otherwise behaves just like the parser it was called on.

 # Core parsers

 These are the parsers that are defined in `parsed.core`.